Tannerbraithwaite/VoyageYou/VoyageYou/TESTING.md

-# 🧪 Testing Guide for Travel App
+# 🧪 Testing Guide for VoyageYou

-This document provides comprehensive information about the testing setup for both backend and frontend components of the Travel App.
+This document provides comprehensive information about the testing setup for both backend and frontend components of the VoyageYou.

 ## 📋 Test Coverage